DurationFull-time 2 years, Part-time may be available, Reduced duration available

 Graduates will have advanced and specialised knowledge and skills in photographic communication and practice.
 You will be able to independently create photographic works for professional presentation and communicate your ideas effectively in a range of contexts.

 Postgraduate qualifications are desirable in the global market.
 Graduate will be more competitive in securing roles in museums, galleries, government institutes, education, community organisations and private sector organisations.

 You must have:

 - successfully completed an Australian Bachelor degree (or equivalent overseas qualification)

-You must have successfully completed an Australian bachelor degree (or equivalent overseas qualification) in a relevant creative discipline.
+You must have successfully completed an Australian bachelor degree (or equivalent overseas qualification) in any discipline.